HFSVBC/ASW_2017/README.md

 # ASW 2017
 ### Project: Online Poker Game

-This project was made as part of the evaluation of Web Applications and Services (ASW), Degree in Information Technology.
+This project was made as part of the Web Applications and Services (ASW) course in Information Technology degree at the Faculty of Science, University of Lisbon.

-The project consisted in developing a web app for users to play the version of poker Texas hold 'em.
-To do so our group used a LAMP approach with a MVC pattern applied using the CodeIgniter Framework.
+The project consisted in developing a web app for users to play Texas hold 'em poker.
+To do so the authors used a LAMP approach with an MVC pattern applied using the CodeIgniter Framework.
 The app supports user registration, game management and admin functionalities.

 User functionalities:
-* profile page, for updating their personal info, password change, account charging, and avatar upload
+* profile page, for updating personal info, password change, account charging, and avatar upload
-* dashboard for managing their games and joining new ones
+* dashboard for managing games and joining new ones
 * game page.

 Admin functionalities:
 * user management
 * game management

 ## Demo
 Main app:
 [https://college.hugocurado.info/PokerOnline](https://college.hugocurado.info/PokerOnline)